htcondor/htcondor/docs/cloud-computing/using-annex-first-time.rst

     DaemonMaster       None               submit-3.batlab.org
     Accounting         none               <none>

 You should also try to submit a job; create the following file.
-(We’ll refer to the contents of the box by the emphasized filename in later terminals and/or files.)
+(We'll refer to the contents of the box by the emphasized filename in later terminals and/or files.)